docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

         -- Sherlock Holmes

-A block quote may end with an attribution: a text block beginning with ``--``, ``---``, or a true em-dash, flush left within the block quote.
+A block quote may end with an _`attribution`: a paragraph beginning with ``--``, ``---``, or a true em-dash, flush left within the block quote.
 If the attribution consists of multiple lines, the left edges of the second and subsequent lines must align.